Gongsun Sheng: Campaigns

-Gongsun Sheng is appointed as one of the two top strategists of Liangshan alongside Wu Yong after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Gongsun Sheng is appointed as a top strategist of Liangshan alongside Wu Yong after the 108 Stars of Destiny have all come together in what is called the Grand Assembly.
+He participates in the campaigns against the Liao invaders and other rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 In the expedition against Tian Hu, Gongsun Sheng seals the fall of the rebel leader when he defeats his magician Qiao Daoqing.
-After Liangshan put down the revolt of Wang Qing and before the campaign against Fang La starts, Gongsun requests to return to Jizhou to continue his study of Taoism under Taoist Luo.
+After Liangshan put down the revolt of Wang Qing and before the campaign against Fang La commences, Gongsun requests to return to Jizhou to continue studying Taoism under Taoist Luo.
 Seeing that he has made up his mind, Song Jiang lets him go.
 Gongsun spends the rest of his life pursuing the Taoist path in Jizhou.
 Fan Rui and Zhu Wu join him after Liangshan annihilated Fang La.